Reefwing-Software/Reefwing-AHRS/README.md

  - Complementary Filter
  - Madgwick Filter
+ - Fusion (Madgwick Filter v2)
  - Mahony Filter
- - NONE: Euler Angles are updated using trigonometry
+ - Classic Complementary Filter: Euler Angles are updated using trigonometry

- We found that we experienced significant gyroscopic drift with the complementary filter.
+ We found that we experienced significant gyroscopic drift with the classic complementary filter.
 The Madgwick and Mahony filters fixes this issue but take a bit longer to settle on an angle.
 Of the two, Mahony is a bit faster than Madgwick, but the best filter and associated free parameter settings will depend on the application.

  A free parameter is defined as a variable in our sensor fusion algorithm which cannot be determined by the model and must be estimated experimentally or theoretically.
 The free parameters which need to be set for the three sensor fusion options are:

  - Alpha (𝛂) for the **Complementary filter**.
 Alpha is known as the filter co-efficient, smoothing factor or gain.
 It determines the cutoff frequency for the high pass filter, which we pass the gyro rate through. `𝛂 = 𝜏 / (𝜏 + ∆t)` where `𝜏 = filter time constant` and `∆t = imu sampling rate`.
 A typical value for `𝛂` is 0.95 to 0.98 but it depends on the sampling rate and application.
 A lot more detail is provided in our article [How to Write your own Flight Controller Software - Part 7]().
  - Kp and Ki for the **Mahony filter**.
 These are the free parameters in the Mahony filter and fusion scheme, Kp for proportional feedback, and Ki is for integral.
 The Madgwick and Mahony filters differ with regards to the resolution of sensor biases.
 Mahony uses a proportional and integral controller to correct the gyroscope bias, whereas Madgwick uses only a proportional controller.
 The Mahony filter takes into consideration the disparity between the orientation from the gyroscope and the estimation from the magnetometer and accelerometer and weighs them according to its gains.
 The changes made to the gyroscope are given by: `Kp ∗ em + Ki ∗ ei`, where `em` is the sensor error of the gyroscope, and `ei` is the integral error, which is calculated by: `em = 1 / sampling frequency`.
 The filter default values are: `Kp = 10.0f` and `Ki = 0.0f`.
+ - Gain for the **Fusion filter**.
+Equivalent to beta in the original Madgwick filter.
+A low gain will decrease the influence of the accelerometer and magnetometer so that the algorithm will better reject disturbances causes by translational motion and temporary magnetic distortions.
+However, a low gain will also increase the risk of drift due to gyroscope calibration errors.
+The `default value is 0.5`.
  - Beta (𝛃) for the **Madgwick filter**.
 The gain `𝛽` represents all mean zero gyroscope measurement errors, expressed as the magnitude of a quaternion derivative.
 It is defined using the angular velocity.
 Beta is based on our estimate of gyroscope measurement error (e.g., `GyroMeasError = 40` degrees per second is used as a default).
 We calculate beta using the code shown below.

  ```c++